How does this align with my curriculum?

 Did you know?

-The largest asteroid is called Ceres.
-It is about one-quarter of the size of Earth’s moon
+The largest asteroid in our Solar System is called Ceres.
+It is about one-quarter of the size of Earth’s moon.

-Impact craters tend to be circular.
+Impact craters tend to be circular in shape.
 This does not mean the object that created the crater was circular.
 Instead, the circular shape happens because there is typically a massive explosion upon impact.
 This explosion causes material to fly out in all directions.
 This material is called ejecta.

 Sometimes, an elongated (oval) crater can form.
 This happens if an object strikes the surface at a very low angle.